javacasm/ICT-in-Education/ProgrammingInClass.md

 ![cuadradoSinBucle](./images/CuadradoSinBucle.png)

-### But we can make it easy!!
+### But we can make it easier !!

 We are going to repeat 4 times:

 	1. line
 	2. turn

 ![cuadradoConBucle](./images/CuadradoConBucle.png)